 If you would like to complain about something, you can consult with your Department Chair or Program Director, the Ryerson Student Union Advocate, the CESAR Student Rights Coordinator, Human Rights Services, or our office.
 Remember to keep a record of who you contacted, when, and what you talked about.
 It is also important to keep copies of any documents which you have provided to the University and to confirm any resolutions in writing.
-A useful tool for preparing your complaint can be viewed here: effective complaint.
+An effective complaint toolkit, is a helpful resource to help articulate your concern.

 It is important that you deal with situations which affect your academic performance as soon as possible.
 In some situations unresolved problems can get worse.
 Specific information concerning complaints may be found in your Department or Program Student Handbook.
 Relevant information about the structures, processes, objectives, and requirements that pertain to Ryerson courses can also be found in the undergraduate and graduate Course Management Policy.
 In general, though, we suggest you consider the following steps:

 We would recommend that whenever possible you first try to resolve the issue at its source.
 In other words, start by speaking to your instructor about your concerns, if it is possible to do so.